ds-04/amanda_deploy/README.md

 You should use vars/main.yml within the relevant roles.
 E.g. server configuration role.

 # Running tasks

 Certain tasks can be run with tags.
 Please look inside the roles to identify these tags.

+# Running in a production environment or using Physical tapes

+It is expected that you can create a role named amanda_server_prod_cfg (or similar) using what is here as a basis.
+That role could simply template out the configuration files, up to you.

+# Future work

+- The server configuration implementation could be improved to create multiple vtape testing configurations on the same server.
+- Probably other stuff too...